Morey's Piers: Mariner's Pier

 Mariner's Pier, located at Schellenger Avenue in Wildwood, is like a traditional amusement park, with classics like the Super Scooters, Teacups, Musik Express, Ignis Fatuus, Sea Serpent and the Giant Wheel, a 156 ft tall Ferris wheel built by Vekoma, which opened in 1985.
 In the early mornings of the summer, breakfast can be eaten on the wheel.
 In June 2011, 11-year-old Abiah Jones died after falling from the Giant Wheel.
 Since then, a "no single riders" policy was created for when guests ride the ferris wheel to ensure the safety of the guests.

 Adventure Pier

-Adventure Pier, located at Spencer Avenue, includes Grand Prix Raceway and the famous wooden coaster The Great White, the Skyscraper ride, a The Spring Shot ride, a Screamin' Swing, a Skycoaster, a maze, helicopter tours, and various shops and eateries.
+Adventure Pier, located at Spencer Avenue, includes Grand Prix Raceway and the famous wooden coaster The Great White, the Skyscraper ride, a Spring Shot ride, a Screamin' Swing, helicopter tours, and various shops and eateries.

 Ocean Oasis Water Park + Beach Club

 Ocean Oasis Water Park + Beach Club is on the beach behind Surfside Pier.
 It includes water slides, a lazy river, a hot tub with bar access and a kids area.